 In the fall of 2017, Chicago Votes was asked to be the official sponsor of election activities in the Cook County Jail (CCJ).
 What started as a voter registration drive once a month, has expanded to include in-person election coordination, civic education, local administrative advocacy, and statewide legislative advocacy.

-What started out as the Chicago Votes’ CCJ Votes initiative has evolved into our Unlock Civics initiative, addressing the disconnect at a systematic level.
-Our Unlock Civics initiative encompasses our CCJ Votes initiative, Civics in Prison, and Unlock Civics legislative efforts– all of which work at the intersection of organizing and advocacy to ensure that people affected by the American legal system know their civic rights and responsibilities.
+What started out as the Chicago Votes’ CCJ Votes initiative has evolved into our Unlock Civics initiative.
+Our Unlock Civics initiative encompasses our CCJ Votes initiative, Civics in Prison, and Voting in Prison legislative efforts, all of which work at the intersection of organizing and advocacy to ensure that people impacted by the American legal system know their civic rights and responsibilities.

 The goal is simple, increase access to the ballot and civic knowledge for Illinois’ incarcerated population.
-CCJ is one of the largest single-site county pre-detention facilities in the United States, admitting approximately 100,000 people annually and averaging a daily population of 6,000 people.
-While over 90% of those incarcerated in this facility have the right to vote, many of them do not know they are eligible to vote and are missing out on their opportunity to participate.
+CCJ is one of the largest single-site county pre-detention facilities in the United States, admitting approximately 100,000 people annually and averaging a daily population of 5,000 people.
+While over 90% of people incarcerated in this facility have the right to vote, many eligible voters do not know they are able to vote and are missing out on their opportunity to participate.

 Our work in Cook County Jail has inspired organizations and jails across the country to adopt our framework.